kptdev/kpt/site/reference/cli/fn/eval/README.md

   in the input to the function.
 By default it is disabled.

 --kind
-  Select the resources with kind to run the function on.
+  Select resources matching the given kind.

 --mount:
   List of storage options to enable reading from the local filesytem.
 By default,